jingweizhanghuai/Morn_doc/docs/json.rst

 Test 1
 ~~~~~~

-Testing parse
+Parsing
 `citm_catalog.json <https://github.com/miloyip/nativejson-benchmark/blob/master/data/citm_catalog.json>`__,
-and read the "areaId", then measure time-consume of parse and read.
+and reading "areaId" in file, then measure time-consume of parsing and reading.
 This
 is a part of the program (using Morn)：

 .. code:: c